tido64/rainbow/doc/programming/lua/api.md

 ## rainbow.random

-> Rainbow's pseudo-random number generator is the [Double precision SIMD-oriented Fast Mersenne Twister](http://www.math.sci.hiroshima-u.ac.jp/~m-mat/MT/SFMT/) developed by Mutsuo Saito and Makoto Matsumoto at Hiroshima University and University of Tokyo.
-The implementation in use supports a period of 2<sup>19937</sup> - 1.
+> Rainbow integrates the [Double precision SIMD-oriented Fast Mersenne Twister](http://www.math.sci.hiroshima-u.ac.jp/~m-mat/MT/SFMT/) pseudorandom number generators developed by Mutsuo Saito and Makoto Matsumoto at Hiroshima University and University of Tokyo.
+The default generator has a period of 2<sup>19937</sup> - 1.

-> ``rainbow.seed()`` must be called before using this module.

 ### rainbow.random()